AO-StreetArt/AOSharedServiceLibrary/docs/quickstart/README.md

 `docker run --name aossl-devel -d -P aostreetart/aossl`

-Then, take the ssh key from this repository and use it per below:

-    ssh-agent -s
-    ssh-add ssh/id_rsa
-    ssh root@localhost -p `sudo docker port ssh 22 | cut -d":" -f2`
+Then, you can access the container with the following:

+`sudo docker exec -i -t aossl-devel /bin/bash`

 ### Docker Images of External Tools